microsoft/nni/docs/source/nas/space_hub.rst

 .. note::

-   1. The metrics listed above are obtained by evaluating the checkpoints provided the original author and converted to NNI NAS format with `these scripts <https://github.com/ultmaster/spacehub-conversion>`__.
+   1. The metrics listed above are obtained by evaluating the checkpoints provided by the original author and converted to NNI NAS format with `these scripts <https://github.com/ultmaster/spacehub-conversion>`__.
 Do note that some metrics can be higher / lower than the original report, because there could be subtle differences between data preprocessing, operation implementation (e.g., 3rd-party hswish vs ``nn.Hardswish``), or even library versions we are using.
 But most of these errors are acceptable (~0.1%).
    2. The default metric for ImageNet and CIFAR-10 is top-1 accuracy.
-   3. The default evaluation follows the protocols in `timm <https://github.com/rwightman/pytorch-image-models>`__.
+   3. Refer to `timm <https://github.com/rwightman/pytorch-image-models>`__ for the evaluation configurations.

 .. todos: measure latencies and flops, reproduce training.